Janu Sirsasana: Head to Knee Pose

 Philosophy + Origin

-While the name of the pose may seem to reveal an intention based on physical anatomy and outward appearances, Janu Sirsasana is really all about “going in” and creating space for self-reflection.
-Because the pose soothes the nervous system, the quietness that happens after spending time in this posture allows you to “feel in” rather than “project out,” quite a difference from how we live our lives.
-Instead of focusing on the intensity of the posture — or a desire to bring your head to your knee, turn your attention to the peace and stillness that is felt beneath the more prominent sensations.
+While the name of the pose may seem to reveal an intention based on physical anatomy (head to knee pose), janu sirsasana is really all about turning inward and creating space for self-reflection.
+Instead of focusing on the intensity of the posture — or a desire to bring your head to your knee — turn your attention to the peace and stillness that may be hiding beneath the more prominent sensations.

-- Use a folded blanket under the pelvis to help keep it tilting forward and to alleviate discomfort in the lower back.
+- Use a folded blanket under your hips to help keep a forward tilt of your pelvis.

-- Use a folded blanket or bolster under the knee of the extended leg to offer support, especially if the knee doesn’t easily touch the ground.
+- Place a folded blanket under your extended knee to offer support, especially if the knee doesn’t readily touch the ground.

-- Use a strap to help reach the foot of the extended leg in order to deepen the stretch in the hamstrings while keeping the spine long.
+- Loop a strap around the foot of your extended leg to deepen the stretch in the hamstrings while keeping the spine long.

-- To deepen the stretch and increase the intensity of this pose, widen your legs to more than ninety degrees apart.
+- To deepen the stretch and increase the intensity of this pose, widen the space between your knees.

-- After up to 3 minutes in Janu Sirsasana, lift yourself up and out of the posture on an inhalation.
-Return to Dandasana before following the steps on the other side.
+- After up to three minutes in janu sirsasana, lift yourself up and out of the posture on an inhalation.
+Return to seated then repeat on the other side.

 - Janu = knee